- 93 - over 99.5 % Effective

 - Can the vaginal ring cause any serious health problems?

-- What if I forget the ring?
+- What if I am late inserting the vaginal ring?

 - What else should I know about the vaginal ring?